tiepdotme/samwize.com/_posts/2017-08-20-how-to-change-ios-app-icon-programmatically-ios-10-3.markdown

 That is actually the image file name (less the "png" or "@2x").
 It need not be necessary the same as the key in `CFBundleAlternateIcons`.
 For simplicity we used the same name.

+**Important**: If you need to support for iPad, read the last section on a critical pitfall.

 ## Pitfall: Cannot use asset catalog

 Strangely, alternative icons CANNOT be added to your asset catalog, unlike the primary icon.